 Packages for Arch or Manjaro LinuxAUR Installer Package

 Distribution Independed Installer PackageInstaller Package (Right Click "Save as..")

-The installation from the Arch package has nothing special.
+The installation from the Arch package has nothing special except, that she are only usefull on Arch based distributions.
 Make sure, you have multilib enabled on your system because EVE Online is a 32bit application and need a wine 32bit environment instead of the launcher application, which are a 64bit executable.
-Just download the package, then open at the download location a terminal and execute
+Furthermore make sure, you have graphic drivers for BOTH architectures installed and in case, you want to use DXVK, vulkan support for both architectures too.
+After downloading the package open at the download location a terminal and execute

 The distribution independed installer need some more steps.
-You should have a decent system to run EVE Online which means, it should be based on 64bit architecture with enabled 32bit support.
+You should have a decent system to run EVE Online which means, it should be based on 64bit architecture with enabled 32bit support and graphic drivers for both architectures installed and in case, you want to use DXVK, vulkan support for both architectures.
 Furthermore you should install wine version 3.5 or newer with your package manager.
 I prefer a developer version of wine from WineHQ, but if your distribution offers a actual version from wine or wine-development it should be ok.
-The openssl libraries should be per default installed, if not, please install it.
+If you want to use DXVK then you need wine version 3.10 or higher, the developer from DXVK recommends this.
+The openssl libraries version 1.0.x should be per default installed, if not, please install it.
 Optional, but highly recommended install winetricks, it makes many things with wine easier.
 Download the installer package, then open a terminal at the download location and execute following commands:

 if your system dont have sudo try